PYRAMIDS PHARAOH LIST

-Many believe the tomb of Seti I contains the finest relief art of any New Kingdom tomb.
+Many believe the tomb of Seti I contains the finest relief art of the New Kingdom.
 It was discovered in 1817 by Giovanni Belzoni, a former circus strong man and monk who left quite a mark on Egyptology.
-It was Belzoni who carried off the giant head of Ramesses that now resides in the British Museum, and who forced his way into Chephren's Pyramid.
+It was Belzoni who carried off the giant head of Ramesses that now resides in the British Museum, and who opened Chephren's Pyramid.

 Yet Belzoni was not merely a treasure hunter.
-This account of his discovery of the tomb of Seti I in the Valley of the Kings shows a fairly careful documentation of his find as well as his sheer awe of the beauty of the tomb's art and of the competence of the Ancient Egyptian artists.
+This account of his discovery of the tomb of Seti I in the Valley of the Kings shows a fairly careful documentation of his find, as well as his deep appreciation of the beauty of the tomb's art and of the competence of the Ancient Egyptian artists.

 The discovery and exploration of the tomb of Seti I

-What Belzoni learned of Artist techniques in the Tomb of Seti I.
+What Belzoni learned of Artist techniques in the Tombs of the Valley of the Kings.

-A series of engravings of New Kingdom Queens dressed in the most beautiful gowns and ornaments that Egypt had to offer.
+A series of engravings of New Kingdom Queens and beautiful art from their tombs.

 excerpts from a book by John Lewis Burckhardt, published in 1819

 Nubia is the name given the upper (southern) reaches of the Nile in Egypt and Sudan, beginning more or less at Aswan.
-This book, then, is the story of an early exploration of sites that now are mostly below Lake Nasser - the lake formed by the construction of dams in the Aswan region, first in 1902 and then a much higher dam in the mid 1960's.
-Many of the temples described here were moved to higher ground but others were lost.
+This book is the story of an early exploration of sites that now are mostly below Lake Nasser - the lake formed by the construction of dams in the Aswan region, first in 1902 and then a much higher dam in the mid 1960's.
+Many of the temples described here were moved to higher ground but others were lost to the water.

 Johann Ludwig Burckhardt (1784-1817), was born in Switzerland.
-He lived for many years in the Middle East, passing himself as a Moslem.
-He is credited with the discovery of Petra (Jordan) in 1812 and was the first Christian to visit Medina (Saudi Arabia) in modern times.
+He lived for many years in the Middle East.
+He is credited with the discovery of Petra (Jordan) in 1812.
 He received funding from the African Association, a British exploration society.